 But change is afoot in this idyllic locale.
 For the very reasons I have outlined above, and due to a growing population generally, conflicts have arisen in the Canyon.
 While frustrations between motorists and cyclists have been the most noticeable, they have also spilled over to runners, motorcyclists and others.
 This last year, these conflicts and ensuing efforts to deal with them resulted in the creation of the Emigration Canyon Roadway Improvement Committee (ECRIC) charged with the responsibility of studying these issues and making recommendations to Salt Lake County.
 This Committee spent much of last year in this effort.
 The result was a comprehensive report and list of recommendations to Salt Lake County.

 In conjunction with this, Salt Lake County retained a consulting engineering firm, HW Lochner, to come up with specific proposals to address traffic issues in Emigration Canyon.
 As part of its project, Lochner has set about to obtain input on traffic problems in the Canyon.
-To that end, a website has been established, www.emigrationstudy.com, where the public can provide input on identifying issues in Emigration Canyon.
+To that end, a website has been established, www.emigrationstudy.com (no longer valid), where the public can provide input on identifying issues in Emigration Canyon.
 On that site, you can also sign up to receive email updates on this project.

 An open house was held in Emigration Canyon on March 25th where the input gathered so far was displayed and those attending were able to provide more input.
 The period for providing input is nearly over, so those interested should visit this website and provide their input within the next couple of weeks.

 During the next few months, Lochner will take this input and build upon the study done by ECRIC, and will make recommendations for transportation improvements and solutions to safety and roadway concerns.
 A public meeting will be held thereon in September.